lgommans/dro.pm/README.md

 # [Drop 'em](http://dro.pm) - share files, links, text

+The project now contains a web and android part.
+This README is mostly about the web part.

+## The website

-This project's code is old and ugly but I uploaded it anyway because people are interested.
+This project's code is old and ugly but I uploaded it anyway because people were interested.

 **File info**